-- Scrooge McDuck once bought a goat to guard his money bin in the Disney comics.
-Unfortunately, it both guarded and ate the money so Scrooge sold it back to the previous owner.
+- Disney Ducks Comic Universe: Scrooge McDuck once bought a goat to guard his money bin in the comics.
+Unfortunately it both guarded and ate the money, so Scrooge sold it back to the previous owner.

 - In one, Archie gets a pet goat (just roll with it) and takes it to Mr. Lodge's, where it eats the latter's prize roses.
 Duh.

-- The trailer for the film Babies end with a goat (implicitly, but not shown) eating a baby's feces.
+- Babies: The trailer ends with a goat (implicitly, but not shown) eating a baby's feces.

-- In the recent New Zealand-made film Boy, the titular character's pet goat eats the money he hid in the old car in his backyard.
+- In the New Zealand-made film Boy (2010), the titular character's pet goat eats the money he hid in the old car in his backyard.

 - Mrs. Doubtfire features an early scene where the main character allows his son to have a wild birthday party, complete with a petting zoo.
 A goat ends up eating the mother's flowers, much to her chagrin.

-- Grover of Percy Jackson and the Olympians is actually a satyr, but half-goat surely counts and he certainly eats everything from tin cans to enchiladas.
+- Percy Jackson and the Olympians: Grover is actually a satyr, but half-goat surely counts, and he certainly eats everything from tin cans to enchiladas.

-- An early Thomas the Tank Engine story features The Fat Controller leaning out of a window, causing his hat to blow off his head, where a goat eats it for tea.
+- An early The Railway Series story, "Edward, Gordon, and Henry" features The Fat Controller leaning out of a window, causing his hat to blow off his head, where a goat eats it for tea.
 This was also adapted into an episode of the Animated Adaptation, Thomas & Friends.

 - In one of the Little Eddie books by Carolyn Haywood, Eddie gets a goat, which his father eventually makes him take to their cousins who live on a ranch in Texas because the goat eats everything.

 - There's a children's book called Gregory, the Terrible Eater, written by Mitchell Sharmat and illustrated by Jose Aruego and Ariane Dewey.
-It's about a goat, whose parents are very concerned — he doesn't want to eat normal things like cans and boxes, he wants these bizarre concoctions, like scrambled eggs, and tacos, and peanut butter sandwiches.
-They eventually start him on a regimen that centers around compromise — they'll let him eat what he wants (ie some peas) if he also eats what they think he should (ie the can); they realize it's worked too well when he starts noshing on Dad's ties and Mom's sewing kit, and have to tell him to scale it back a bit.
+It's about a goat whose parents are very concerned — he doesn't want to eat normal things like cans and boxes, he wants these bizarre concoctions, like scrambled eggs, tacos, and peanut butter sandwiches.
+They eventually start him on a regimen that centers around compromise — they'll let him eat what he wants (e.g., some peas) if he also eats what they think he should (e.g., the can); they realize it's worked too well when he starts noshing on Dad's ties and Mom's sewing kit, and have to tell him to scale it back a bit.

 - The Hunger Games makes the point that goats' tendency to convert any old random forage into four quarts of milk a day means that ownership of one "can change a person's life" in areas of food scarcity.
 Very much Truth in Television.